Centennial Building (Fredericton): The Centennial building in the 21st century

+balconies, and new windows in the sandstone sides.
+In December 2020 Fredericton's city council approved zoning changes to allow this use.
+Geoff Colter, the private developer who owns the building, made a proposal to the city requesting permission to make major transformations to the building's façade.
+The proposal was largely criticized by the general public, with some critics arguing that the proposed changes would ruin its historic character.
+In January 2025, a city planning committee composed of citizens and councilors rejected the proposal.

 The murals

 The murals by Hooper, Bobak, and Humphrey were still in place when the building was sold.
 Plywood boxes had been built around them to protect them during the renovation.
 The murals by Roussel and Forrestall had been removed and stored by the New Brunswick Art Bank.
 The Art Bank, which falls under the Department of Tourism, owns the Centennial Building murals.
 The Department intends to return the murals to the building, stating that they "will be protected and conserved and will remain a lasting and important element", while accessible only to residents or hotel guests.